 Office location: School of Social Work, Room 023 (ground floor)

-Office hours for Fall 2020: Hours vary; you can book an advising appointment with me here!
+Appointments: You can book an advising appointment with me here!

 Hometown: Brooklyn, NY by way of Dhaka, BD